adlnet/xAPI-Spec/xAPI.md

 in the special case of <a href="#voided">voiding</a>, the object is an already existing statement.
 In these situations, a Statement Reference is used.

-When the object is an experience that would be misleading as an independant statement, that experience can be tracked as a statement within a statement.
+When the object is an experience that would be misleading as an independent statement, that experience can be tracked as a statement within a statement.
 These are called Sub-Statements.
 An example is given further below.